Easy Steps to Apply

-Contact us at firstname.lastname@example.org if you have questions about which documents you need to send.
-Important: If you have already earned a bachelors degree, contact us before applying.
+Contact us if you have questions about which documents you need to send.
+Important: If you have already earned a bachelor’s degree, contact us before applying.

-International students are required to submit the International Financial Verification Form and corresponding financial documents as a part of the application process.
-This information is used to determine your ability to fund your education at Wheaton College as well as to assess a match to limited need-based international scholarships.
+International students are required to submit the International Financial Verification Form and corresponding financial documents as part of the application process.
+We use this information to determine your ability to fund your education at Wheaton College and to assess your qualifications for need-based international scholarships.

 We’re committed to helping our students afford a Wheaton education.
 All international students are automatically considered for merit-based academic scholarships, and each year we award one full-tuition scholarship with room and board to a high-achieving international applicant with high financial need.
 For more information, see Cost and Financial Aid or email Student Financial Services.

 “Coming to Wheaton was a scary step to make as an international student...
 However, by God’s grace, I was encouraged by how the International Student Programs (ISP) immensely supported and challenged me throughout my freshman year.” - Eugene Bae, Junior